Cookies and Similar Technologies

 - Provide general internal and customer analytics.

-- Yahoo Analytics is a system used to collect information about visitors to our customers’ websites.
+- Yahoo Analytics is a system used to collect information about visitors to our customers’ websites or the use of our customers' services or apps.

 - Maintain information in both identifiable and anonymous forms.